GemCopeland/personal-website/src/posts/2023-07-29-community-economies-in-action.md

 Underpinning the retreat were the ideas of [J.K.
 Gibson-Graham](https://en.wikipedia.org/wiki/J._K._Gibson-Graham), two feminist geographers from Sydney who collectively wrote books like _The End of Capitalism (As We Knew It)_ and _Take Back The Economy_.
 Their work is all about rethinking the economy by foregrounding diverse economic practices and giving them credibility.
 These diverse economies include unpaid labour, cooperatives, Community Supported Agriculture, alternative currencies, voluntary organisations, underground economies, gift giving, foraging and barter.

 ![Diverse economies iceberg diagram.](https://d2w9rnfcy7mm78.cloudfront.net/22864969/original_9884e92f308020f0d862fb74e229c739.jpg?1690628883?bc=0)
-▲ Iceberg model diagram by Bianca Elzembaumer, Brave New Alps
+▲ Iceberg model diagram by Bianca Elzenbaumer, Brave New Alps

 The programme itself was quite emergent, with open spaces where we could propose our own ideas and free time for rest and reflection.
 Although there were some readings and a lot of deep thinking, there was also a strong focus on connecting with the land and with our bodies.
 We learned about the long history of commoning in the valley from our host Gianni of [Il Masetto](http://www.ilmasetto.com/).
 One afternoon we went for a hike on a nearby mountain and foraged edible plants.
 We did a contact improvisation dance, swam in the river many times and cooked food together.